dotnet/docs-maui/docs/user-interface/controls/listview.md

 #### Image cell

-An <xref:Microsoft.Maui.Controls.ImageCell> displays an image with primary and secondary text on separate lines. <xref:Microsoft.Maui.Controls.ImageCell> inherits the properties from <xref:Microsoft.Maui.Controls.TextCell>, and defines the `ImageSource` property, of type `ImageSource`, which specifies the image to be displayed in the cell.
+An <xref:Microsoft.Maui.Controls.ImageCell> displays an image with primary and secondary text on separate lines. <xref:Microsoft.Maui.Controls.ImageCell> inherits the properties from <xref:Microsoft.Maui.Controls.TextCell>, and defines the <xref:Microsoft.Maui.Controls.ImageSource> property, of type <xref:Microsoft.Maui.Controls.ImageSource>, which specifies the image to be displayed in the cell.
 This property is backed by a <xref:Microsoft.Maui.Controls.BindableProperty> object, which means it can be the target of data bindings, and be styled.

 The following example shows using an <xref:Microsoft.Maui.Controls.ImageCell> to define the appearance of items in a <xref:Microsoft.Maui.Controls.ListView>: